Facing in? Facing out? A Science-Based View on Baby Carrying Positions

 A few babies will clearly signal through protests that the front inward facing position is no longer suitable to provide adequate visual stimulation.
 It is as if they are communicating – “I want to see the whole world.”
 The age that you can switch your baby to front facing in a baby carrier, or front outward facing, is around 6 months old, when they have good head and neck control.
 At this time, you can also move your baby to the back or hip positions, as long as the baby is ergonomically supported.

+However, we only recommend using a forward facing baby carrier for very short periods of time in calm and well-known, preferably (well-known for the baby) environments, and as long as the baby is at least 6 months old and has good control of their head and neck.
 And please note, that a baby’s appetite for front outward facing may very well be a passing transition phase she/he goes through.
 You can experiment continuously with putting your baby front inward facing and see how she/he reacts to it.
 Many of the babies that go through a period of wanting the front outward facing position have been reported to return to a preference for the front inward facing position after a few weeks.

 Switching From Front Outward Facing

 Babies can easily become over-stimulated and overwhelmed, so while in the front outward facing position, if your baby becomes agitated or fussy, we recommend switching back to facing inwards or to try the back or hip positions.
 Also watch out for signs that your baby is being mesmerized or sucked into the surroundings without being able to disengage, as this is often a sign that the baby feels insecure and therefore needs to continuously monitor the situation, instead of simply tuning out and seeking the reassurance of snuggling up to the caregiver.
-Babies respond well when they can see their caregiver and parents can see more of their cues when they can see their baby’s face.
-Front outward facing for long periods of time is not recommended as it can interfere with the parents’ ability to respond to and communicate with their babies.

-When your baby is in the front outward facing position, they are cut off from having a clear view of the caregiver’s face.
-This is especially problematic in the first 6 months, where the interactions with the caregiver’s face are vital for the optimum neurological development of the baby’s brain.
+Babies respond well when they can see their caregiver and parents can see more of their cues when they can see their baby's face.
+Front outward facing for long periods of time is not recommended as it can interfere with the parents' ability to respond to and communicate with their babies.
+When your baby is in the front outward facing position, they are cut off from having a clear view of the caregiver's face.
+This is especially problematic in the first 6 months, where the interactions with the caregiver's face are vital for the optimum neurological development of the baby's brain.

 Therefore, we absolutely only recommend the forward-facing inward position for the first six months.

-But also in the months succeeding this period, the baby will be referring frequently to the caregiver’s face for interpreting ambiguous situations.
-Not being able to refer to the caregiver’s face can create unnecessary stress in the baby and if happening repeatedly, may compromise its basic capability to regulate stress reactions, which in the long run can become detrimental to mental and physical health in adulthood.
+But also in the months succeeding this period, the baby will be referring frequently to the caregiver's face for interpreting ambiguous situations.
+Not being able to refer to the caregiver's face can create unnecessary stress in the baby and if happening repeatedly, may compromise its basic capability to regulate stress reactions, which in the long run can become detrimental to mental and physical health in adulthood.

 Front Inward VS. Outward Facing